Blog

 The Small Internet - Why Building Tiny Things Online Still Matters

 Against scale.
 Against virality.
 For building small, personal, considered internet things.
-The beauty of things that serve ten people brilliantly rather than ten million people adequately.
+A defence of projects that serve ten people brilliantly rather than ten million people adequately.

 Read